-Our research and that provided by customers who had been scammed revealed reviews left by frustrated customers on YELL regarding a pre-payment company that the scammers were using who are supposedly based in Swindon.
-If you use Google to search for this business, there are at least 3 links to the same website from other business names including the one cited by customers in the YELL review.
+Our research, and that provided by customers who have been scammed, revealed reviews left by frustrated customers on YELL regarding a pre-payment company based in Swindon that the scammers were using.
+When we search on Google for this business, there were at least 3 links to the same website from other business names including the one cited by customers in the YELL review.
 Of course, we cannot substantiate or verify the legitimacy of these companies or those purported to own them.

 Any evidence we have received regarding fraudulent operators and outright scam websites are immediately reported to the HMRC, action fraud and any relevant police authority, but we have also written this pot to try and hep prevent even one more person getting scammed when trying to buy a shipping container.
 If you have been scammed yourself please report it.
 Unfortunately it does take the first few people who have been stung to report it for the authorities to have any chance shutting the website down.double check You may have been done but you can help others by reporting any fraud as soon as possible.

-We will also gratefully receive any information or evidence you have ourselves on anyone else who is scamming the public – any crime we are made aware of we will report and we will also circulate any suspicious activity within the industry to try and help scam sites get shut down sooner.
+We will also gratefully receive any information or evidence you have ourselves on shipping container scams – any crime we are made aware of we will report and we will also circulate any suspicious activity within the industry to try and help scam sites get shut down sooner.

-So, how can you avoid being scammed when buying a shipping container?
+So, how can you avoid these shipping container scams?

 - Don’t let a good-looking websites draw you in.
 Recent scam websites have looked as professional as many legitimate traders websites.